Jobs and Economic Development Appropriations

 Subdivision 9 (Homeownership Education, Counseling, and Training) appropriates $751,000 each year of the biennium to the Homeownership Education, Counseling, and Training Program.

-Section 6 [Labor and Industry], subdivision 1 (Total Appropriation), appropriates $21,688,000 each year of the biennium to the Department of Labor and Industry.
-Of that amount $817,000 is appropriated each year of the biennium from the General Fund and $20,871,000 is appropriated each year from the Workers' Compensation Fund.
+Section 6 [Labor and Industry], subdivision 1 (Total Appropriation), appropriates $22,717,000 each year of the biennium to the Department of Labor and Industry.
+Of that amount $817,000 is appropriated each year from the General Fund; $20,871,000 is appropriated each year from the Workers' Compensation Fund; and $1,029,000 each year from the Workforce Development Fund.

 Subdivision 2 (Workers' Compensation) appropriates $14,832,000 each year of the biennium for the Workers' Compensation Program.

-Subdivision 4 (General Support) appropriates $6.039 million each year of the biennium for general support.
+Subdivision 4 (General Support) appropriates $6.039 million each year of the biennium from the workers’ compensation fund for general support.

 Subdivision 2 (Mediation Services) appropriates $1,516,000 each year of the biennium for mediation services.